Cost of Structural Framing

 |---|---|

-- Materials commonly used include wood, steel, or engineered wood products, each with different durability and cost profiles.
+- Materials: Common framing materials include wood, steel, and engineered wood products, each with different cost and performance characteristics.

-- Additional elements such as bracing, sheathing, or specialized connections can impact overall project scope and cost.
+- Additional Features: Incorporating elements such as openings, reinforcements, or specialized connections can impact project scope and costs.

 | Scope/Size | Typical Range |